aimee-mcneil-melville/ToDo-Full-Stack/packages/kata-data-structures/README.md

 * Open the folder in VS Code using `code .` and open `getType.js`.

 * Export the function by adding `module.exports = getType` and save the file.
 Now you'll notice the tests are failing for different reasons.
+    *Hint: Make sure you do `module.exports = getType` exactly as written here - this exports just the one function, which is what `getType.test.js` is expecting.
+Another style you'll commonly see is `module.exports = { myFunction, anotherFunction }`, which exports an object with two properties which are functions.
+Either way is fine so long as what one file is exporting aligns with the format the other file is expecting in its `require` line.*

 * Implement the `getType` function: